 Thanks to Android Auto, this news feed is accessible directly in your vehicle.
 When installed on a connected phone, Google News becomes one of the default apps in Android Auto.
 It’s a great way to keep your eyes on your phone while you drive, and Google Assistant integration means the app can also be used entirely with voice commands.
 The hands-free experience may even be better when the vehicle is in gear.

 However, Google News cannot read full news articles while you are driving.
-The app only offers briefings, as its intentions are more about organizing and presenting news articles rather than being a journalistic source in itself.
+The app only offers briefings, as its focus is more on organizing and presenting news articles than on being a journalistic source in itself.
 But quick updates on what matters most to you in the world are available right in the car via Google News for Android Auto.

 GameSnacks

-But the GameSnacks app opens the door to an even broader suite of games that can be played in the car.
+But the GameSnacks app opens the door to an even broader suite of games to play in the car.
 GameSnacks is an online gaming service developed by Google, and its games are intended to be much more casual than some of the titles mentioned above.
 They are more in line with the types of games that are sometimes pre-installed on computer operating systems.
-Games like chess, billiards, solitaire, Mahjong and gin rummy are among them, as are more specific titles like “Space Survivor” and “Ghost Pro Racing”.
+Games like chess, billiards, solitaire, Mahjong, and gin rummy are among them, as are more specific titles like “Space Survivor” and “Ghost Pro Racing”.

 Discord

-Discord supports text, voice, and video communications across different operating systems and platforms, but the app for Android Auto is somewhat limited.
+Discord supports text, voice, and video communication across different operating systems and platforms, but the Android Auto app is somewhat limited.
 The app organizes messages and conversations and displays them on your vehicle’s screen, with Google Assistant available to read messages aloud and create replies using just your voice.
-The app does not offer access to servers and excludes some other features that Discord is known for.
+The app does not offer access to servers and excludes some of the features Discord is known for.
 Still, it can be useful for keeping Discord conversations top of mind while you’re in the car.

-Although the Discord experience on Android Auto is more comparable to simple messaging apps, the fact that it’s available for the platform may come as a pleasant surprise for Discord fans.
-Many users have gotten to know each other well through some of their common interests, all thanks to Discord.
+Although the Discord experience on Android Auto is more comparable to simple messaging apps, its availability on the platform may come as a pleasant surprise for Discord fans.
+Many users have gotten to know each other well through shared interests, all thanks to Discord.
 The Android Auto app allows this connection to roll into the car on the go.

 How we selected these Android Auto apps

-Android Auto allows drivers to access a large number of applications that would otherwise only be accessible on the road via a mobile device.
+Android Auto allows drivers to access a wide range of applications that would otherwise be accessible only on the road via a mobile device.
 But many users don’t realize how many apps are available for Android Auto, letting their curiosity stop at navigation, fuel, and music apps.
 Here, we’ve made selections intended to avoid the most obvious Android Auto apps.
-We applied our own experience with Android Auto and handpicked what surprised us when we first discovered them on the Google Play Store.
+We drew on our own experience with Android Auto and handpicked what surprised us when we first discovered it on the Google Play Store.